Glasgow-founded fashion chain poised to collapse

-THE owner of fashion retailer Ted Baker is poised to fall into administration, putting hundreds of jobs around the UK at risk.
+The company that holds the licence to trade as fashion retailer Ted Baker in the UK is poised to fall into administration.

-Authentic Brands Group (ABG), which bought Ted Baker in 2022, has filed a notice of intent to appoint joint administrators.
+No Ordinary Designer Label, which licences the Ted Baker brand from Authentic Brands Group of the US, has filed a notice of intent to appoint joint administrators, putting hundreds of jobs at risk.

-The US group cited "damage done" to the fashion brand during the time Dutch company AARC had been running its Ted Baker stores and e-commerce business in Europe - a tie-up that ended in January.
+Ted Baker, which was founded in Glasgow in 1987, was bought by ABG in 2022.

+The move by NODL comes amid claims of "damage" arising from a partnership with Dutch firm AARC Group, which ran Ted Baker's shops and online business in Europe.

+Authentic said that the business had built up "a significant level of arrears".

+NODL has around 975 employees and runs more than 80 shops and concessions in the UK.

-Authentic Brands said Ted Baker stores and the retailer's website would continue to trade.
+Authentic said Ted Baker stores and the retailer's website would continue to trade.

+In its statement, Authentic did not say whether any shops or jobs would be lost in the likely administration.

+"Despite our tireless efforts, the damage done during a period under AARC in which NODL built up a significant level of arrears was too much to overcome," said Authentic's chief strategy and transition officer John McNamara.

-John McNamara, chief strategy and transition officer for Authentic Brands Group, said: "We wish that there could have been a better outcome for the Ted Baker employees and stakeholders.
+"We wish that there could have been a better outcome for the Ted Baker employees and stakeholders.
+It is hopefully some consolation for customers that NODL will continue to trade online and in stores.

 "We remain focused on securing a new partner to uphold and grow the Ted Baker brand in the UK and Europe where it began."